urbit/docs/learn/hoon/hoon-tutorial/libraries.md

   ==
 ```

-`num-to-suit` is used in the `make-deck` arm.
+`num-to-suit` is used in the `make-deck` arm shown above.
 This arm should be quite readable to you at this point.
-Here we simply have two loops where we use counters to build up the full set of 52 cards.
-Once we have reached the point where `j` is greater than 13, we're going to jump back out the outer loop and increment `i`. `?.` may be an unfamiliar rune but it is simply the inverted version of `?:` so the first branch is actually the no branch and the second is the yes branch.
-Again this is done to keep the heaviest branch at the bottom, though this could also be achieved in this case by reversing the conditional.
+Here we simply have two loops where we use counters to build up the full set of 52 cards, by cycling through every possible suit and number and combining them.
+Once we have reached the point where `j` is greater than 13, we're going to jump back out to the "suit" outer-loop and increment `i`. `?.` may be an unfamiliar rune; it is simply the inverted version of `?:`, so the first branch is actually the "no" branch and the second is the "yes" branch.
+This is done to keep the "heaviest" branch at the bottom.

 ```